pivotal/docs-tap/scst-scan/custom-ivs-samples.md

 Where:

 - `USERNAME` is the Access Key from the Prisma Cloud account.
-- `PASSWORD` is the Secret Key from the Prisma Cloud account.
+- `PASSWORD` is the secret Key from the Prisma Cloud account.
 - `ADDRESS` is the URL for Console from the Prisma Cloud account.
 - `PRISMA-SCANNER-IMAGE` is the prisma scanner image with twistcli and podman from step 1.

-**Note**: See the Prisma twistcli [docs](https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin-compute/tools/twistcli_scan_images) for more information on CLI usage.
+**Note** For information about CLI use, see the Prisma twistcli [docs](https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin-compute/tools/twistcli_scan_images).

 ### <a id="ivs-trivy"></a>Configure an ImageVulnerabilityScan for Trivy

 To configure an ImageVulnerabilityScan for Trivy, use the following ImageVulnerabilityScan configuration: